mespada829/Useful-Shell-Commands/README.md

 locate - Will track where a file is

+zip -r - (new name.zip dirname) - Zip a directory

 open . - To open that particular directory in a GUI

 Ctrl-R - Search through the previously entered commands

 Ctrl-C - Opens a new command line in the same window

+exit - Close the terminal

 ```